ASaidOguz/stellar_contracts/READme.md

-- soroban-customtype -> Its time add custom-type for increment contract.This way it can hold the incremented value and can reflect in events by incr-new_value. deployed on testnet id:CCISHIKWHYKX3XRFEQWKIT72NZVP3EG546XR5FEBAMMPCD7KNQYARY5C -soroban-errors -> This contracts shows how to  build custom errors for increment contract.Defining an Error Contract errors are Rust u32 enums where every variant of the enum is assigned an integer.
+- soroban-customtype -> Its time add custom-type for increment contract.This way it can hold the incremented value and can reflect in events by incr-new_value. deployed on testnet id:CCISHIKWHYKX3XRFEQWKIT72NZVP3EG546XR5FEBAMMPCD7KNQYARY5C
+- soroban-errors -> This contracts shows how to  build custom errors for increment contract.Defining an Error Contract errors are Rust u32 enums where every variant of the enum is assigned an integer.
 The #[contracterror] attribute is used to set the error up so it can be used in the return value of contract functions.

 The enum has some constraints: